azurenoops/ref-scca-enclave-landing-zone-starter/README.md

 ## Next Steps to implement Mission Enclave Starter

 Pick the below scenario to get started on a reference implementation.
-Each scenario has a detailed README.md that will walk you through the deployment steps.
+This implementation has a detailed README.md that will walk you through the deployment steps.

 :arrow_forward: [Baseline](/infrastructure/README.md)